Chiayen0503/Dead-woods-detection-with-Mask-RCNN/README.md

         ├── 000000000.jpg
         └── ...
 ```
-* Later, you will put your "train" and "val" folders in dissertation-master's "datasets" folder.

 ## Set the environment that can run Mask RCNN model
 ### Step 1: Open a new terminal window and download Docker
 ```